crowdcent/numerblox/docs/index.md

 ## 4. Contributing

-Be sure to read the `How To Contribute` section in the documentation for detailed instructions on contributing.
+Be sure to read the [How To Contribute section](/contributing/) for detailed instructions on contributing.

 If you have questions or want to discuss new ideas for NumerBlox,